 How car depreciation affects your car’s value

-Learn how depreciation works and save money on your next car sale.
+Learn how car depreciation works and save money on your next car sale.

 How does car depreciation work?

 The rate a car depreciates varies depending on whether the vehicle is new, used or leased.
 Let’s take a closer look at how depreciation works for each option.